Need help now? Call the Poison Help line at 1-800-222-1222 or visit PoisonHelp.org

 To reduce illness, schools may use cleaning products called “antimicrobials” to kill germs like bacteria and viruses.
 Antimicrobials play an important role in protecting public health by helping to keep people well enough to work, lowering school absences, and reducing indoor allergens.
 However, antimicrobials also contain chemicals that may cause serious health problems if used in the wrong way or in the wrong amounts.
 There are two types of commonly used antimicrobials:

 Children are especially sensitive to cleaning chemicals like antimicrobials.
-Just because using a particular cleaning substance doesn’t affect you doesn’t mean it won’t cause harm to your students.
-Unsafe behaviors coupled with natural curiosity increase the chances of a child coming into contact with hazardous chemicals.
-Exposure can happen in multiple ways, including:
+Cleaning substances that don’t cause harm to adults can still be harmful to your students.
+Behaviors as the result of natural curiosity increases the chances of a child coming into contact with hazardous chemicals.
+These scenarios include:

 It is also important to remember that some cleaning products, like bleach and ammonia, can create highly toxic fumes when combined.
 NEVER mix cleaning chemicals!

-4) Be prepared for an emergency.
-Contact poison control immediately at (800) 222-1222 if you suspect that a student or staff has been accidentally exposed to a dangerous substance, or is showing symptoms.
-Seeking the medical expertise of a poison center specialist could be lifesaving.
+Be prepared for an emergency.
+Contact Poison Help immediately at 1-800-222-1222 if you suspect that a student or staff has been accidentally exposed to a dangerous substance, or is showing symptoms.
+Seeking the medical expertise of a poison control center specialist could be lifesaving.

 The best way for teachers and caregivers to be prepared in the event of any poisoning emergency is to save the contact information for poison control into their smartphones simply by texting “POISON” to 797979.
 Also, make sure to display the contact information for poison control throughout your daycare or school, in case of emergency.